matthewfcarlson/matthewfcarlson.github.io/content/musings/baby-names/index.md

 ---
-title: "The Rise and Fall of Baby Names"
+title: "How flat is your name?"
 publishDate: 2026-03-26T12:00:00-06:00
 tags:
   - data
   - d3
   - visualization
-description: "An interactive bump chart showing how the most popular baby names in the USA have shifted from 1880 to present, using Social Security Administration data."
+description: "Finding the flattest baby names"
 showtoc: false
 ---